Chicken, Mushrooms and Pasta in Wine Sauce

 Let’s check out the ingredients.

-For the Chicken and Mushrooms – boneless skinless chicken breast, white and crimini mushrooms, portobello mushroom, butter, garlic, onion, dried thyme, olive oil, red pepper flakes, salt and pepper
+Chicken and Mushrooms – boneless skinless chicken breast, white, crimini and portobello mushrooms, butter, garlic, onion, dried thyme, olive oil, red pepper flakes, salt and pepper

-For the Sauce – dry white wine (such as Pinot Grigio, Sauvignon Blanc or Chardonnay (unoaked)), half and half, chicken broth, salt, pepper, shaved Romano or Parmesan cheese, and Italian parsley
+Sauce – dry white wine (such as Pinot Grigio, Sauvignon Blanc or Chardonnay (unoaked)), half and half, chicken broth, water from the cooked pasta, salt, pepper, shaved Romano or Parmesan cheese, and parsley

 A printable recipe with the measurements and instructions is located at the bottom of this post.

-In a medium size pot, bring water to a boil and add salt.
+In a medium size pot, add water and bring it to a boil.

-Then drain the pasta (but don’t rinse it).
-Set aside.
+Then drain the pasta (but don’t rinse it) and set aside.

-TIP – Don’t rinse the pasta after cooking it.
-When pasta is rinsed, the starch is removed.
+TIP – Don’t rinse the pasta after cooking it because when pasta is rinsed, the starch is removed.

-The starch on pasta helps to hold and absorb the sauce so it’s important to keep the starch on the pasta.
+And the starch on pasta helps to hold and absorb the sauce.

 Set the mushrooms aside.